Interested in learning more about the Catholic faith? Not sure where to begin? Here is a quick and easy overview of the process of becoming Catholic

 • Core Team: a group of individuals who each assist 3-4 catechumens or candidates, with their sponsors in their preparation process.

-What is the focus of the RCIA?
+What is the focus of the OCIA?

 • Learning: The acquisition of doctrine found in our catholic faith.